-Our Level I Student Interns do not accept commercial insurance during year 1 of their training and can accept Cigna and Aetna later in their internships.
-Please contact our office to inquire about intern availability including availability to schedule with new Medicaid clients.
+Our Level I Student Interns do not accept commercial insurance during year 1 of their training and can accept Cigna and Aetna later in their internships (advanced interns).
+Please contact our office to inquire about intern availability.

 Mindfulness is a skill and a type of meditation.
 It is being in the present moment, letting go of judgment, acknowledging what is.
 It is a new perspective, one that may be foreign to you now.
 From this place of mindfulness, you will achieve more clarity, balance and peace.
 You will be able to make decisions and behave differently.
 Mindfulness is not about control.
 It is about acceptance.
 If you can accept what you feel, acknowledge urges and temptations, you can explore the impact of all of this on your life.
 This will change your decision-making, setting off a new chain of behavior through detached awareness so that you can change your life!

 Sounds easy right?
 The concept is easy, but it is really bleepin' hard if your brain isn't already wired this way.
 It takes lots of practice, faith and persistence.
 So why do something that isn't easy and is going to take so much commitment?… because it works and when used with intention, it is life changing!
 Remember, you are here to change your life and that is hard work.